ChisomOttah0203/ChisomOttah0203/README.md

 - 👋 Hi, I’m @ChisomOttah0203
-- 👀 I’m interested in data analysis and writing
+- 👀 I’m a Technical Recruiter who is also very much interested in AI and Data Science
 - 🌱 I’m currently learning python and R programming language

 <!---